liulei/volks2/README.md

 ### Prepare configuration: `utils.py`
 **Description**

 - All programs in the pipeline will first call `utils.gen_cfg()` to obtain the configuration.
 In this way modification of source code in any other programs is avoided.
-One need to set the specific task in `gen_cfg()` and then prepare the corresponding configuration class in e.g. `gen_cfg_el060()`.
-The description of each term is explained in the source file.
+One need to set the specific task in `gen_cfg()` and then prepare the corresponding configuration class.
+The detailed explanation of each term is explained in `gen_cfg_el060()` as an example.

 **Input**: